fcaravana/android-app/README.md

 # Android Google Calendar App

-Android app that gets the next three events on Google Calendar from the current date and launches three android apps.
+Android app that gets the next three events of a google calendar account from the current date and launches three android apps.

 ### Demo